JAremko/alpine-vim/alpine-vim-base/README.md

 `jare/alpine-vim:latest` [![jare/alpine-vim:latest](https://badge.imagelayers.io/jare/alpine-vim:latest.svg)](https://imagelayers.io/?images=jare/alpine-vim:latest 'jare/alpine-vim:latest')

 Vim package from the Alpine repository lacks "pythoninterp"(required for some of my plugins).
 So I made this base image with a custom Vim build.
-Also I removed, tutorials and other unnecessary parts.
+Also I removed, tutorials and other unnecessary files.

 Used in:
 - [vim-bundle★](https://registry.hub.docker.com/u/jare/vim-bundle/)